|

 (leather, metal foil, etc.), regardless of humid weather, then perhaps the

-Besides "contact
+Besides the "contact electrification"

 electrically-charged matter.
 If this occurs, then our bodies would